$G_2'$-Slodowy Slices I: Geometric Structures: G2',Pho(x) -Geometric Structures

 Up to the $\Gtwosplit$-action, we can give an explicit description of $\mathcal{P}_0$ in a model basis.
 At the end of the section we will verify this description is compatible with the geometric interpretation from the above paragraph.
-Now, let consider a Frenet frame splitting of $\imoct$, namely a splitting